longhorn/longhorn/README.md

         fromBackup: ""
 ```

-Notice this field in YAML file `flexVolume.driver "rancher.io/longhorn"`.
-It specifies Longhorn FlexVolume plug-in shoule be used.
-There are some options fields in `options` user can fill.
+Notice this field in the YAML file: `flexVolume.driver "rancher.io/longhorn"`.
+It specifies that the Longhorn FlexVolume plug-in should be used.
+There are some option fields in `options` the user can fill in.

 Option  | Required | Description
 ------------- | ----|---------
 size    |  Yes | Specify the capacity of the volume in longhorn and the unit should be `G`
-numberOfReplicas | Yes | The number of replica (HA feature) for volume in this Longhorn volume
+numberOfReplicas | Yes | The number of replicas (HA feature) for volume in this Longhorn volume
 fromBackup | No | Optional.
 Must be a Longhorn Backup URL.
-Specify where user want to restore the volume from.
+Specify where the user want to restore the volume from.

 ### Storage class

 Longhorn supports dynamic provisioner function, which can create PV automatically for the user according to the spec of storage class and PVC.
-User need to create a new storage class in order to use it.
-The storage class example is at [here](./deploy/example-storageclass.yaml)
+The user needs to create a new storage class in order to use it.
+The storage class example can be downloaded from [here](./deploy/example-storageclass.yaml)
 ```
 kind: StorageClass
 apiVersion: storage.k8s.io/v1